RepGhost: A Hardware-Efficient Ghost Module via Re-parameterization: Introduction

-In the field of architecture design, large number of channels often means large network capacity\cite{he2016deep,huang2017densely,huang2018condensenet}, especially for light-weight CNNs\cite{ma2018shufflenet,sandler2018mobilenetv2,howard2019searching,han2020ghostnet}.
-As stated in \cite{ma2018shufflenet}, given a fixed FLOPs, the light-weight CNNs prefer to use \textit{spare connections} (\eg~, group or depthwise convolution) and \textit{feature reuse}.
-They both have been well-explored and many representative light-weight CNNs have been proposed in recent years\cite{howard2017mobilenets,sandler2018mobilenetv2,howard2019searching,zhang2018shufflenet,ma2018shufflenet,zhou2020rethinking,cholletxception,han2020ghostnet,han2022ghostnets}.
-Spare connections are designed to keep large network capacity with low floating-point operations (FLOPs), while feature reuse aims to \textit{explicitly} keep large number of channel (thus large network capacity) by simply concatenating existing feature maps from different layers\cite{huang2017densely,huang2018condensenet,han2020ghostnet,szegedy2015going}.
-For example, in DenseNet\cite{huang2017densely}, feature maps of previous layers are reused and sent to their subsequent layers within a stage, resulting in more and more channels.
-GhostNet\cite{han2020ghostnet,han2022ghostnets} proposes to generate more feature maps from cheap operations, and concatenate them with original ones for keeping large number of channels.
-ShuffleNetV2\cite{ma2018shufflenet} processes only half of channels and keep the other half to be concatenated.
-They all utilize feature reuse via concatenation operation to enlarge channel numbers and network capacity while keeping FLOPs low.
-It seems that concatenation has been a standard and elegant operation for feature reuse.
+In the field of CNNs architecture design, large channel numbers often means large network capacity~\cite{he2016deep,huang2017densely}, especially for light-weight CNNs~\cite{ma2018shufflenet,howard2019searching}.
+As stated in~\cite{ma2018shufflenet}, given a fixed floating-point operations (FLOPs), the light-weight CNNs prefer to use \textit{spare connections} ($e.g.$, group or depthwise convolution) and \textit{feature reuse}.
+They both have been well-explored and many representative light-weight CNNs have been proposed in recent years~\cite{howard2017mobilenets,howard2019searching,zhang2018shufflenet,ma2018shufflenet,zhou2020rethinking,cholletxception}.
+Spare connections are designed to keep large network capacity with low FLOPs, while feature reuse aims to \textit{explicitly} keep large number of channel by simply preserving existing features from different layers, which is often achieved by concatenation operations along channel dimension~\cite{huang2017densely,han2020ghostnet,szegedy2015going}.
+For example, in DenseNet, feature maps from previous layers are reused and sent to their subsequent layers within a stage, resulting in more and more channels.
+GhostNet proposes to generate more feature maps from cheap operations, and concatenate them with original ones for keeping large number of channels.
+ShuffleNetV2 processes only half of channels and keeps the other half to be concatenated.
+They all utilize the feature reuse approach via concatenation to enlarge channel numbers while keeping FLOPs low.
+It seems that concatenation has been a standard and elegant operation for feature reuse, since it is parameters- and FLOPs-free.